empion-io/engineering-challenges/full-stack/README.md

 - Framework: Ruby on Rails (API)
 - Language: Ruby

-In case you are not familiar with Ruby on Rails, you can write the backend API in your language/framework of choice, as long as the general requirements as observed.
+In case you are not familiar with Ruby on Rails, you can write the backend API in your language/framework of choice, as long as the general requirements are observed.

 ## Extra mile (optional)